 We spend a heck of a lot of time teaching our kids to be individuals, to be educated, to make their own money and the idea is that the days of finding a man or a woman to ‘take care of them’ are gone.
 So why do you want to model total self sacrifice if that’s not what you want your kids to learn?

 Everyone Wins: Prioritizing Your Child, Prioritizing Yourself

 Listen, your child is your priority.
 Especially as an infant, their entire well-being rests solely on you (take a breath, you probably knew this already).
-If you are co-parenting then finding some time for yourselves is important as the child probably represents a huge shift in your relationship.
+If you are co-parenting then finding some time for yourselves is important as the child probably represents a huge shift in your relationship (want a tip to negotiate that self-time, dad?).
 You’re going to want to find time for your relationship and you’re going to want to discover time for yourself in a relationship as well as time for yourself as a new dad.

 On of the great/frustrating thing about kids, especially the ones on the younger side, is that the minute you think you’ve all settled in to a routine, something comes along and changes that.
 Almost through the first year and stranger anxiety pops up and your easy-going infant won’t go to anyone except you.
 Grapes are your toddler’s favorite food until she hates grapes and the trip to the Food Coop yesterday was a waste.
 So stop waiting until you develop a routine to sit down with your partner and find some time for each other and some time for just you.
 It’s allowed.